Memba/grunt-blog/README.md

 ### File options

-#### options.news
+#### options.newsRoot
 Type: `String`
 Default value: `'news'`

-The new directory containing the md files which should be added to the blog.
+The directory containing the new md files which should be added as posts to the blog.

 An md file is a text file with: